 - Nape: A horizontal surface piercing on the back of the neck with balls at each end.

-- Sternum/Cleavage: This has a high risk of rejection.
+- Sternum/Cleavage: This has a higher risk of rejection.

-- Madison: A surface piercing at the clavicle, it has a high chance of rejection.
+- Madison: A surface piercing at the clavicle, it has a higher chance of rejection.

 - Dermal Anchors/Micro-dermal Implants: Protruding implants.

 Selecting the Right Piercing Artist and Studio

 Getting a new piercing is exciting.
 But why spend your hard-earned money, or endure the pain and discomfort of a piercing, only to have it end in disaster?
 Take your time and find a really good piercing artist that you can feel confident in.

 If you have several studios in your area, visit as many of them as you can, or even travel out of the area to find others to compare.

 - Check the Portfolio: Take a look at examples of piercings they have done in the past.
 Do they look well-placed?
 Do lobe piercings look even?

 - Listen To Your Friends: If they have had a good experience, they will probably recommend their artist.
 And if they've had a bad experience, they'll warn you not to make the same mistake.
 If you're outgoing, and you see someone walking down the street with a great piercing, don't be afraid to ask them where they got it.
 Many people love to talk about their body art, so don’t be afraid to ask for recommendations from strangers with oh-so-craveable piercings.